minkaotic/front-end-notes/CSS-Layout-Techniques.md

 | `div`          |            |               |
 | `ol`/`ul`/`li` |            |               |

-- `block` span the entire width of their container, forcing all subsequent elements to the next line
+- `block` elements span the entire width of their container, forcing all subsequent elements to the next line

 - `inline` elements  only span the width of their contents, allowing any inline level element to flow up next to it on the same line. ***NB:** width and height properties, or top/bottom margin or padding settings won't be applied to inline elements*; only left/right margins and padding will work.